Commercial Recycling Service

 * Subscribe to recycling service through the City’s franchised hauler

-* Arrange for pickup of recyclables from a third party recycler
+* Arrange for pickup of recyclables from a third-party hauler

 * Subscribe to a recycling service that may include mixed waste processing that yields diversion results comparable to source separation.